shanepeckham/Microservices/README.md

 * Place an order with a chatbot running on an Azure Bot Service powered by functions and running on a serverless container
 *	Handle the order via a number of heterogenous serverless components
 *	Mail the user with order confirmations
-* PowerBI dashboards to showcase message flows
+* PowerBI dashboards to showcase deep analytics of the API Management gateway

 # What does it showcase?